-DCFF is staffed by many of the best local dance leaders, teachers and callers in the Midwest and beyond, including Chicago, Milwaukee, Racine, Eau Claire, Madison, Green Bay, Minneapolis/St Paul, Winona, Marquette, South Bend, Dayton, Winnipeg, Omaha, Columbus, the Washington DC Area and points east.
-All are user-friendly, as are the surroundings.
+The DCFF teaching staff draws from a rich pool of the best local dance leaders, teachers and callers in the Midwest and beyond, including Chicago Area, Milwaukee, Racine, Eau Claire, Madison, Green Bay, Minneapolis/St Paul, Winona, Marquette, Detriot, South Bend, Dayton, Winnipeg, Omaha, Columbus, the Washington DC Area and points east.

 The Door Peninsula, mid-America's favorite vacation area, is located in northeast Wisconsin between Green Bay and Lake Michigan.
 Door County, often described as "the Cape Cod" of the Midwest, has something for everyone, including: sandy beaches, rocky shores, scenic hiking trails & vistas, bike trails, canoeing, sailing & boating, state parks, fishing, "pick your own" orchards, guided and self-guided scenic tours, museums, art galleries, music & theater, water sports, golf, unique shopping opportunities, an outdoor drive-in movie park, and a large selection of restaurants including one with "Goats on the Roof" - which incidentally is the title of a song written by DCFF Founder, Gerhard Bernhard.